vatpac-technology/sops/docs/controller-skills/coordination.md

 Remove the "C-Prompt" once jurisdiction of the aircraft has been handed off, and the new frequency has been correctly read back.

 ## No Frequency Requirements (NFR)
 Occasionally, aircraft may clip small parts of a sector's airspace on their planned route.
 If an aircraft only enters someone's airspace for a small distance, there is usually no need for them to talk to that controller.
-In this instance, A controller may coordinate an aircraft to have "No Frequency Requirements" with another controller, or vice versa.
+In this instance, a controller may coordinate an aircraft to have "No Frequency Requirements" with another controller, or vice versa.
 This shall also be supplemented by the nomination of a restriction, or lack thereof.
 See below:

 Source: [Annotations](../../controller-skills/annotations)